KayishaNaidoo/KayishaNaidoo.github.io/README.md

 ## 🎮 Hobbies

-- Talking About My Dog
+- Talking About My Dog („• ֊ •„)੭
-- Origami
+- Origami 𓅯
 - Game development (Unity and prototypes)
 - Blender
-- Learning new stacks and poking at new frameworks until they make sense
+- Learning new stacks and tackling at new frameworks until they make sense

 ---

 ## 🌟 Fun Facts

 - I love building things that are functional but still have personality
-- I love Axolotls 🦎
+- I love Axolotls ᓬ(•̀ - •́)ᕒ
 - I'm a Cancer survivor
 - I love video games, but don't play any competitive ones